Hexuro/MacroTodo/README.md

-# Todo-App
+# MacroTodo
-This to-do app is a small project made by me (**@ViktorPopp**) and is currently only supporting the command line but will eventually be supporting GUI applications.
+This to-do app is a small project made by **@ViktorPopp** and is currently only supporting the command line but will eventually be supporting GUI applications.
+Now why another To-do app?
+Well this to-do app is made to be performant and integrated well into a command line workflow.
+It is also **really simple to embed into other applications.**

 ## Features
 * ➕ Add todo's